MicrosoftDocs/windows-dev-docs/hub/nodejs/setup-on-wsl2.md

 ---
 title: Set up NodeJS on WSL 2
-description: A guide to help you get your Node.js development environment set up on Windows Subsystem for Linux (WSL).
+description: A step-by-step guide to help you get your Node.js development environment set up on Windows Subsystem for Linux (WSL).
 author: mattwojo
 ms.author: mattwoj
 manager: jken